AdamBoley/Project-Beergate/README.md

 Be able to upvote comments, so that I can show my approval of comments I agree with

 **Explanation**
+The current model of upvoting and downvoting reloads the page using the HttpResponseRedirect method, supplying the primary key of the review so that the browser knows which review to render.
+Though comments are related to parent reviews, I was unable to retrieve the primary key of the review that a particular comment is related to.
+I looked into asynchronous form submission using AJAX but did not get anywhere.
+This item has been added to the list of features to develop in future.

 **User Story:**
 Be able to downvote comments, so that I can show my disapproval of comments I disagree with

 **Explanation**
+See above - the same logic applies.

 **User Story:**
 Be able to access the update_review page from within the user_reviews page, so that I can easily navigate to the update form

 **Explanation**
+Technically speaking, this is very easy to do, since the primary key of each review is accessible within each review injected into the user_reviews page.
+However, since each review is contained within an anchor element, which makes the entire card clickable, further anchor elements cannot be added.
+I could have removed the card-level anchor element to enable this feature, but chose not to so as to make this page easier to use from a mobile device.

 **User Story:**
 Be able to access the delete_review page from within the user_reviews page, so that I can easily navigate to the deletion form

 **Explanation**
+See above - the same logic applies

 ## **Other manual testing**